 Gene-Environment Interactions Simplified

 The first five years are the most crucial, the foundation for adulthood.
-At this stage, brain circuits develop (like roots of a tree); some remain dormant, and some die.
+At this stage, brain circuits develop (like the roots of a tree); some remain dormant, and some die.
 The stronger brain circuits pervasively impact behaviors in very profound ways.
-The interplay and interactions with the surrounding social and physical environments are powerful determinants of many behavioral, mental, and physical issues in adulthood.
+The interplay and interactions with the surrounding social and physical environments are strong determinants of many behavioral, mental, and physical issues in adulthood.
 One could say our adult identities are partly determined in the first five years by the delicate interactions of our biological and genetic environments with our social and physical environments.
 A supportive, nourishing and loving environment is a healthy start.
 It tremendously increases the odds of developing healthy foundations; while negative, desolate, and impoverished environments increase the odds of maladaptive (unhealthy) foundations.

 The growing influence of social media is adding to the definition of communities.
 In the past, a traditional community was defined by proximity.
 That is old-school, but it served a useful purpose, and we need to bring it back.
 We can have both the real and digital world.

-Feeling connected is important to the purpose.
+Feeling connected is essential to the purpose.

 The virtual world offers that confirmation,